 All About Me:

 Welcome to Giraffe class.
-My name is Miss Walsh and I have been teaching in year 2 at Smawthorne Henry Moore for the last four years.
+My name is Mrs Kurek and I have been teaching in year 2 at Smawthorne Henry Moore for the last four years.
 I am also key stage one leader and leader of English across school.

 When I have a spare moment I enjoy shopping, reading books and going swimming.
 (This doesn't happen very often!)